-- The draft PWP is reviewed by the TCC/TAC at the regularly scheduled meeting and public comments may be provided at this time. - The final PWP is approved by the TAC.
-Upon TAC approval, the PWP is forwarded on to the State.
+• The final PWP comes back again to the TAC for approval.
+Upon TAC approval, the PWP is then forwarded on to the State.

-III.
+IX.
 AMERICANS WITH DISABILITIES ACT (ADA) PROVISIONS

 All notices for planning activities of the Land of Sky Rural Planning Organization will include an announcement that states that persons with disabilities will be accommodated.
 Special provisions will be made if notified 48 hours in advance (i.e. having available large print documents, audio material, someone proficient in sign language, a translator or other provisions requested).
 Notices for the public comment period and the public hearing will be advertised using the media list provided in Appendix B. Public meetings will be held in locations accessible to persons with disabilities and will be located near or on a transit route if possible.
-A motion to adopt this Public Involvement Rolicy was put forth by on January 29, 2015